Yigdal: Sephardic tunes

 Yigdal far surpasses Adon Olam in the number of its traditional tunes and the length of time during which they have been traditional.
-In the Spanish ritual, in its Dutch-and English-speaking tradition, the hymn is often sung, according to the general Sephardic custom (compare e.g., Yah Shimkha), to some "representative" melody of the particular day.
+In the Sephardic rite, in its Dutch-and English-speaking tradition, the hymn is often sung, according to the general Sephardic custom (compare e.g., Yah Shimkha), to some "representative" melody of the particular day.
 Thus, for example, it is chanted at the close of evening service on Rosh Hashana to the tune of 'Et Sha'are Raẓon.
-On Friday evening the Sabbath Yigdal is customarily sung to the same melody as are Adon Olam and Ein Keloheinu.
-On the three pilgrimage festivals, the melody shown here is the tune favored.
+On Friday evening, the Shabbat Yigdal is customarily sung to the same melody as are Adon Olam and Ein Keloheinu.
+On the Three Pilgrimage Festivals, the melody shown here is the tune favored.
 Its old Spanish character is evident.